Television in Spain

 The television standard in use in Spain is DVB-T. Spain started broadcasting in digital in 1999, and finished broadcasting in analogue in April 2010.

-Most countries in the world have either switched over, are switching over, or plan to switch over from analogue TV broadcasting to digital TV broadcasting.
+Most countries in the world have switched over to digital TV broadcasting.
 Before the advent of digital broadcasting, the main three standards were:

 - NTSC: the USA, Canada, Japan